mcavagnolo/PlanPath/README.md

-# PlanningPath
+# PlanPath

-PlanningPath is a browser-based tool that uses AI to check building plans against building code requirements.
+PlanPath is a browser-based tool that uses AI to check building plans against building code requirements.

 ## Features